rsinghlab/SCOT/README.md

 This is the repository for "Gromov-Wasserstein based optimal transport for aligning single-cell multi-omics data" manuscript: https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2.
 **Note:** We are currently in the process of updating our repository for better documentation and complete set of experiments.
+You will be able to check out the demonstrations and documentations here: https://rsinghlab.github.io/SCOT/, as well as on our Jupyter Notebooks in the repository.

 ### SCOT v.0.2.0
 Changes from the previous version: